 However, it is important to remember that this theory does not always stand true for all plumbing issues.
 In some cases, more drastic measures must be taken, such as replacing old pipes or using chemical cleaners to unclog stubborn blockages.
 It is also essential to take note of any uncommon smells or strange noises coming from within the walls; these could indicate larger underlying problems that must be addressed by a qualified professional immediately.

-Looking for professional drain cleaning services?
+Looking for professional drain cleaning or drain repair services in Ventura?
 Our team of experts at Hansen’s Plumbing will keep your drain cleaning running smoothly.
 We have the latest tools and techniques to clean out clogs and remove buildup, leaving your pipes clear and free-flowing.
 Contact us to schedule an appointment and let us handle your blocked drains for good!